jnx/so_cial/README.md

-# SoCial
+# so_cial (So Social)

-TODO: Write a gem description
+This gem adds atm. twitters sharebutton on your page

 ## Installation